Billotais/bilat.xyz/vita.md

 #### Evaluation

 By default, once the model has finished training, it will take a file and try to improve it.
 This file will be `out.wav`.
 If you want to evaluate other files, you can run the original command, but with the `--load filename` argument added.
-This will look for a model save file `out/name/models/model.tar` (don't forget to rename the model file you want to use.
+This will look for a model save file `out/name/models/model.tar` (don't forget to rename the model file you want to use).

 ### Code structure